GeoPopsHub/.github/profile/README.md

 # GeoPopsHub
-Welcome! **GeoPopsHub** is a central location for GeoPops source code and example use cases.
+Welcome! **GeoPopsHub** is a central location for GeoPops source code and examples.

 **GeoPops** is a package for generating geographically and demographically realistic synthetic populations for any US Census location using publically available data.
 Population generation includes three steps:
 1. Generate individuals and households using combinatorial optimization (CO)